pdimens/djinn/convert_fastq.md

 Auto-detects the input format as one of 10X, haplotagging, TELLseq, or stLFR, and converts it to the format provided as the `TARGET` positional argument.
-If the input data is in 10X format, where the barcode is the first [usually] 16 bases in the R1 sequence, you will need to provide a `--barcode` file that lets Djinn know what barcodes to look for.
+If the input data is in 10X format, where the barcode is the first [usually] 16 bases in the R1 sequence, you will need to provide a `--barcodes` file that lets Djinn know what barcodes to look for.
 In all cases, a file will be created with the barcode conversion map.

-==- example `--barcode` file
+==- example `--barcodes` file
 ```
 ATGGAAGCCGTAGTTA
 ACGGAAGCCGTAGTTC